ariellev/GettingAndCleaningData/README.md

 ####2. script steps
 ##### setup and validation
-This script makes no assumptions over the samsung data.
+This script makes no assumptions over the samsung data. <br/>
-1. if _dataSetFolder_ does not exist, then it will be extracted from _zipFile_.
+1. If _dataSetFolder_ does not exist, then it will be extracted from _zipFile_. <br/>
-2. If the _zipFile_ does not exist, it will download from _https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip_
+2. If the _zipFile_ does not exist, it will download from _https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip_ <br/>
-3. Loading of libraries: data.table, dplyr, reshape2.
+3. The script loads required libraries autonomously: data.table, dplyr, reshape2.
 If a package is not found, then it will be downloaded from a CRAN repostiory.

 ##### processing
-1. features are read from "feature.txt".
-Problematic characters incompatible with R are replaced or removed.
+1. Feature names are read from "feature.txt".
+Problematic characters incompatible with R  such as parenthesis are replaced or removed.
-2. activity labels are read from "activity_labels.txt"
+2. Activity labels are read from "activity_labels.txt"
 3. Looping over "train" and "test" folders, and:
-  1. reading subject data
+  1. Reading subject data
-  2. reading activities. replacing numeric values with labels
+  2. Reading activities. replacing numeric values with labels
-  3. reading X data, applying col names from step 1, and subsetting over all mean and std cols using grepl
+  3. Reading X data, applying col names to the features (from step 1), and subsetting over all mean and std cols using grepl
-  4. binding the columns of step i - iv
+  4. Binding the columns of step i - iv
+  5. Saving the intermediate set into a list of matrices.
-4. binding rows of "train" and "test"
+4. Binding matrices rows together into a single data set: "train" and "test" are now combined

 ##### post processing and writing artifacts
-Processing the intermediate data resulted by the previous step and bringing it to the wished form.
+Once the data is combined we can bring it to the wished form.
 <br/>
 * Grouping by subject and activity and summarizing using a mean function
 ```
 dt <- dt %>% group_by(subject, activity) %>% summarise_each(funs(mean))
 ```
-* writing wide data set to file
+* Writing wide data set to file
 * Reshaping wide data set by calling melt function.
 Renaming variable columns to feature
 ```
 m <- melt(dt,id=c("subject", "activity"), measre.vars=3:81)
 dt <- m %>% arrange(subject, activity) %>% rename(feature=variable)
 ```
-* writing long data set to file
+* Writing long data set to file

 ### Please Notice
 There might be a small chance, that for a some usages of dplyr on a Mac OS, code migh run into a segmentation fault.